bimdata/documentation/src/viewer/ui.md

 ### Flying header

-To display the flying header instead of the top bar on a simple window, the `flyingHeader` propperty on a [window configuration object](#window-configuration-object) must be set to `true`;
+To display the flying header instead of the top bar on a single window, the `flyingHeader` propperty on a [window configuration object](#window-configuration-object) must be set to `true`.

 ```javascript
 const bimdataViewer = makeBIMDataViewer(/* {...} */);